 When there was a curvilinear bias in age reading, assuming no ageing error in the estimation model led to approximately unbiased SSB at the end of the time series.
 The estimation models that assumed a constant or a linear bias in age reading led to positive biases in annual SSB on the order of 20-30%.

-F-ratio
+F- and B-ratio

-When there was no ageing error in the data, assuming ageing error had a constant bias or a linear bias led to consistent biases in annual F-ratio (although in opposite directions, on the order of -25 and +50%, Figure 4).
-The model that assumed there was a curvilinear bias also resulted in bias in F-ratio however less so on the order of +10%.
+When there was no ageing error in the data, assuming ageing error had a constant bias led to a negatively biased F-ratio and a positively biased B-ratio (~0.25, Figure 4).
+The opposite was true for the scenario where the assessment model assumed a linear bias in ageing error, with positively biased F-ratio and negatively biased B-ratio (where the F-ratio was substantially biased (>0.50).
+The model that assumed there was a curvilinear bias resulted in minimal bias in each of the ratios.

-When the data had a constant bias in age reading, assuming no ageing error or a curvilinear ageing bias led to a positive bias in Fratio on the order of ~10-20%.
-The estimation models that assumed a linear bias in age reading had very low convergence although of those that did converge, the median F-ratios were approximately unbiased.
+When the data had a constant bias in age reading, assuming no ageing error or a curvilinear ageing bias led to a positive bias in F-ratio and a negative bias in B-ratio, although both were minimal (median < 0.1).
+The estimation models that assumed a linear bias in age reading had very low convergence although of those that did converge, the median F- and B-ratios were in the opposite direction as the other scenarios although with more variability.

-When there was a linear bias in age reading, assuming no ageing error, constant bias, or curvilinear bias each led to positive biases in F-ratios, on the orders of 25%, 10%, and 20%, respectively.
+When there was a linear bias in age reading, assuming no ageing error, constant bias, or curvilinear bias each led to positive biases in F-ratios, on the orders of approximately 0.25, 0.10, and 0.20, respectively.

-When there was a curvilinear bias in age reading, assuming no ageing error or linear bias led to positive biases in F-ratio, on the orders of 15 and 50% (although low convergence for linear bias EM).
-When the estimation model assumed a constant bias in age reading, the F-ratio was unbiased.
+When there was a curvilinear bias in age reading, assuming no ageing error or linear bias led to positive biases in F-ratio and negative biases in B-ratio (with substantially more bias for the linear bias EM for the models that converged).
+When the estimation model assumed a constant bias in age reading, the F- and B-ratios were approximately unbiased.

-B-ratio

-When there was no ageing error in the data, assuming there was a constant bias in age reading led to a positively biased B-ratio, which became more biased as the time series went on.
-The estimation models that assumed a linear bias in age reading were positively biased at the beginning of the time series in B-ratio however negatively biased at the end of the time series.
-The estimation models that assumed a curvilinear bias in age reading were negatively biased at the beginning of the time series however approximately unbiased in the final year.

-When the data had a constant bias in age reading, assuming no ageing error or curvilinear error led to minor negative biases in B-ratio in the terminal year.
-When the estimation model assumed a linear bias in age reading, a positive bias in B-ratio resulted.

-When there was a linear bias in age reading, assuming no ageing error or curvilinear error led to negative biased in B-ratio at the end of the time series on the order of 10-15%.
-The estimation model that assumed a constant bias at age was approximately unbiased in B-ratio.

-When there was a curvilinear bias in age reading, assuming no ageing error led to a negative bias in B-ratio in the terminal year on the order of 10%.
-Estimation models that assumed a constant bias in age reading were approximately unbiased in B-ratio in the terminal year.
-The estimation models that assumed linear bias in age reading had very low convergence rates but of those that converged, had a negative bias in B-ratio at the terminal end of the time series on the order of 10%.

 Discussion